Project Summary

 Recommendations from The Developer

-Developers should not experience extended delays, often for weeks or months, in receiving reimbursements.
+1. Developers should not experience extended delays, often for weeks or months, in receiving reimbursements.
 For projects reaching Certificate of Occupancy (“CO”), the agency should fund the final Pay Application (“PayApp”) to the General Contractor (“GC”) directly or concurrently, with the developer responsible for covering any remaining shortfall.

-Public officials and agency representatives should leverage the Live Local Act (especially on Real Estate tax reduction) and advocate for statutory language that authorizes local municipalities to extend similar tax treatment to infill affordable housing projects under agency oversight (e.g., “CRA”, “PHCD”), including smaller-scale development with affordability covenants such as fourplexes or eightplexes.
+2. Public officials and agency representatives should leverage the Live Local Act (especially on Real Estate tax reduction) and advocate for statutory language that authorizes local municipalities to extend similar tax treatment to infill affordable housing projects under agency oversight (e.g., “CRA”, “PHCD”), including smaller-scale development with affordability covenants such as fourplexes or eightplexes.
 Infill affordable housing delivers significant public benefits, including its proximity to public transportation, neighborhood continuity, and efficient use of existing infrastructure, and warrants equal or greater policy support.

-Documented and written by Su Zhang
+Written and documented by Su Zhang